COVID-19 Vaccine

 View Patient Education

-COVID-19 vaccines provide protection against COVID-19, the disease caused by infection with the SARS-CoV-2 virus.
-Vaccination is the most effective strategy to prevent severe illness and death from SARS-CoV-2 infection.
-From January 2021 to April 2022, when the Omicron variant was predominant, hospitalization rates were 10.5 times higher in unvaccinated people and 2.5 times higher in vaccinated people with no booster dose, respectively, compared with those who had received a booster dose (1).
+COVID-19 vaccines provide protection against COVID-19, the infection caused by the SARS-CoV-2 virus.
+Vaccination remains the most effective strategy to prevent severe illness and death from SARS-CoV-2 infection.

 (See also Overview of Immunization and COVID-19.)